-In finance, a zero-sum game refers to trades orin which one investor when another investor loses.
+In finance, a zero-sum game refers to trades or investments in which one investor gains when another investor loses.

 Futures and options trading is generally a zero-sum game; that is, if somebody makes a million dollars, somebody else loses a million dollars.
 The downside is unlimited.

 Zero-sum games are essentially bets.
 In the financial markets, for instance, speculators essentially place bets on the future prices of certain commodities.
-Thus, if you disagree with the consensus that wheat prices are going to fall, you might buy a .
-If your prediction is right and wheat prices increase, you could make by selling the futures contract (which is now worth a more) before it expires (this prevents you from having to take delivery of the wheat as well).
-Zero-sum games have a bigger purpose in the markets, however; they provide a of liquidity to the and help companies find a way to stabilize their prices and thus their operations and financial performance.
+Thus, if you disagree with the consensus that wheat prices are going to fall, you might buy a futures contract.
+If your prediction is right and wheat prices increase, you could make money by selling the futures contract (which is now worth a lot more) before it expires (this prevents you from having to take delivery of the wheat as well).
+Zero-sum games have a bigger purpose in the markets, however; they provide a lot of liquidity to the futures market and help companies find a way to stabilize their prices and thus their operations and financial performance.